aziontech/azion-framework-adapter/README.md

 ## License

-This project is licensed under the terms of the [MIT](LICENSE) license.
+This project is licensed under the terms of the [MIT](LICENSE) license.a